Benh83/die-vs-dieless-manufacturing/README.md

 While RoboCraftsman has a significant price advantage over the other two options, the speed of iteration as opposed to a die, and the reduction of intensive manual labor both make that price advantage come with benefits rather than non-financial costs.

 **2. Machina lowers the smallest viable firm to one person.**
 The smallest viable firm enabled by Machina is **1 employee selling 44 panels a year** (~9 designs), or 35 panels with a forward deployed Robocraftsman/regional Machina factory.
 While a 2-person hand forming firm needs only a few more panels to break even, the potential for a one person industrial production firm to make products of such complexity is novel.
-Interest in the one-person unicorn is usually focused on the software world, but so dramatically increasing the manufacturing capability of a one person firm may prove to be more important than we know.
+Speculation about the one-person unicorn is usually concentrated in the software world, but so dramatically increasing the manufacturing capability of a one person firm may prove to be more important than we know.

 **3. A one person firm out-produces 12+ hand-formers, and per-employee production goes through the roof with RoboCraftsman  .**
 All-in labor per panel is **6.8 hours for Machina versus 75.9 for hand forming**.
-That's **273 vs. 24 panels per employee-year, about 11×**. the hand-forming method worked not because of how efficient it was, but because of how inflexible and expensive die creation is.
+That's **273 vs. 24 panels per employee-year, about 11×**.
+The hand-forming method worked not because of how efficient it was, but because of how inflexible and expensive die creation is.

 A lean, Robocraftsman-enabled firm, the firm is mainly design, sales and project management, and can be profitable at a wide range of outputs.